ClementNerma/Rave/docs/books/hybrid.md

 }
 ```

 But we have a problem here.
-We have to define `posArr` as an `List<int>` while `list` is a `Array<int>`.
+We have to define `posArr` as an `List<int>` while `list` is a `int[]`.
 This could introduce compatibility issues when we'll want to give it to functions that require an array.
 We can still convert `posArr` to an array by doing `posArr.toList()`, but this would involve to make a whole new array, which takes both memory and time.

 That's where lambdas come.
 There is a function called `filter` we can use on arrays, which takes a specific function as an argument.
 Here is how we use it: